cc5212/2019-reddit-comments/README.md

 * Over all web-page and on specific reddit topic
 2. Number of comments at each hour of the day
 * Over all web-page and on specific reddit topic
-3. Influence of worldwide events on reddit  users behaviour (all web and topic-specific)
+3. Influence of worldwide events on reddit  users behaviour (all web and topic-specific) like Game of thrones episode release
-* Avengers première
-* Game of thrones new episode

 # Data